wachtlerlab/Amgen2016-Aynur/README.md

 # Amgen2016-Aynur
-Here will be code, related to brian simulator.
-Just beginner steps.
+Here will be code, related to AmgenScholarSummer project, made by Aynur Maksutov and revewed by Ajayrama Kumaraswamy